 Messrs.
-Smith, Bowers, Kollme, and Wells are subject to employment agreements with us (see Employment Agreements with our NEOs above) that provide for a cash payment in the event of: (i) their termination without Cause, as defined in their respective employment agreements; (ii) their resignation for Good Reason, as defined in their respective employment agreements; (ii) in the case of their death or disability.
+Smith, Bowers, Kollme, and Wells are subject to employment agreements with us (see Employment Agreements with our NEOs above) that provide for a cash payment in the event of: (i) their termination without Cause, as defined in their respective employment agreements; (ii) their resignation for Good Reason, as defined in their respective employment agreements; or (iii) in the case of their death or disability.
 The cash payment is comprised of the following: (i) a pro-rated annual bonus for the year of termination based on the number of service months worked in the year divided by 12; (ii) the executive's annual salary and average bonus (based on bonuses paid over the last three years) times 2 for Smith and Bowers or times 1 for Kollme and Wells; and (iii) two (one for Kollme and Wells) years of continuing medical benefits (one year in the case of death or disability for all).
 As Mr. Bowers agreement was entered into in 2007, Mr. Bowers is entitled to the cash payment in the event he resigns in connection with a Change of Control.
-Mr. Wiberg has attained the minimum retirement age, as defined under our LTIC Plan; therefore, he would be entitled to the value of any unvested deferred stock unit awards and a pro-rate portion of his outstanding Performance Share Program awards under any of the scenarios set forth in the table below.
-In addition, he would be entitled to severance in the event of his involuntary termination based on his position and tenure according to the same schedule that is applicable to all of our employees.
+Mr. Wiberg has attained the minimum retirement age, as defined under our LTIC Plan; therefore, he would be entitled to the value of any unvested deferred stock unit awards and a pro-rata portion of his outstanding Performance Share Program awards under any of the scenarios set forth in the table below.
+In addition, he would be entitled to the same schedule that is applicable to all of our employees.